usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

         system_additional_name: Who is the system additional POC
         system_additional_title: What is their title within their organization
         system_additional_organization: What organization does the system additional POC work with
-        system_additional_address: What is the organization street adress
+        system_additional_address: What is the organization street address
         system_additional_city: What city is the organization based out of
         system_additional_state: What state is the organization based out of
         system_additional_zip: What is the zip code for the organization